10-Q 1 gh-20230930.htm 10-Q gh-20230930

 Revenue Recognition

 The Company derives revenue from the provision of precision oncology testing services, as well as from development services and other.
-Precision oncology testing services include genomic profiling and the delivery of other genomic information derived from the Company’s platform.
+Precision oncology testing revenue includes amounts derived from the delivery of the Company’s precision oncology tests, including those tests delivered by labs operated by our strategic partners.
 Development services include companion diagnostic development and regulatory approval, clinical study setup, monitoring and maintenance, testing development and support, GuardantConnect and GuardantINFORM.
-Other revenue includes amounts derived from licensing the Company's technologies, kit fulfillment and screening services.
+Other revenue includes amounts derived from licensing the Company's technologies, and kit fulfillment.
 The Company currently receives payments from third-party commercial and governmental payers, certain hospitals and oncology centers and individual patients, as well as biopharmaceutical companies, research institutes, international laboratory partners and distributors.

 Revenues are recognized when control of services is transferred to customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.
 FASB ASC Topic 606, Revenue from Contracts with Customers, provides for a five-step model that includes identifying the contract with a customer, identifying the performance obligations in the contract, determining the transaction price, allocating the transaction price to the performance obligations, and recognizing revenue when, or as, an entity satisfies a performance obligation.